paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Quaternions.cs - adding features

 Unity quaternion math focusses on the needs of the game.
-Great, but there are a few methods needed for augmented reality missing.
+Great, but methods needed for augmented reality are missing.

 #### AroundAxis

-Rotate a quaternion around the X, Y or Z axis by the given number of degrees.
+Rotate a quaternion around the X, Y or Z axis by the number of degrees.
 It is useful for a clock face, a compass or a merry-go-round.

 ```c#
 // ...
 A